Breast Reduction Procedure

 Breast Reduction Candidates

 The indications for breast reduction include back pain, neck pain, shoulder grooving, and a recurrent skin rash which may occur beneath large pendulous breasts.
-When these symptoms do occur, insurance plans will often reimburse for the procedure.

 A consultation is the best means of gathering more information regarding breast reduction surgery.Get In Touch